TheQtCompanyRnD/qmlls-workflow/README.md

 | Can be run without installing Qt | ❌ | ✅
 | Is built from qtdeclarative's | release branch | dev branch |

+You can find the standalone releases at https://github.com/TheQtCompanyRnD/qmlls-workflow/releases.
+The Qt release can be found at https://www.qt.io/development/download.

 ## Supported platforms

 | Platform | Is supported? |